Pelosi: Establishing remote voting is ‘not that easy’

-House Speaker Nancy Pelosi doubled down Thursday on her opposition to moving the chamber towards remote voting during the pandemic.
+House Speaker Nancy Pelosi doubled down Thursday on her opposition to moving the chamber toward remote voting during the pandemic.

 The California Democrat said there are too many constitutional and security concerns to make it a realistic option to consider at the moment.